kismetwireless/python-kismet-db/docs/source/updating.rst

 of the db will be required on a per-object basis.
 The following object attributes are used to contain version-specific schema information:

-* ``field_defaults``: This is used to force a default value for fields that \
-are not found in older-than-current versions of the Kismet DB.
+* ``field_defaults``: This is used to force a default value for fields that are not found in older-than-current versions of the Kismet DB.
-* ``converters_reference``: This allows us to specify a converter so that if \
-the data type changes between schema versions, we can force the older DB type \
-to match the current DB version's type.
+* ``converters_reference``: This allows us to specify a converter so that if the data type changes between schema versions, we can force the older DB type to match the current DB version's type.
-* ``column_reference``: This describes the expected columns for each supported \
-version of the kismet DB
+* ``column_reference``: This describes the expected columns for each supported version of the kismet DB

+All objects representing tables inherit from the BaseInterface class:

+.. autoclass:: kismetdb.BaseInterface
+   :members: get_meta, get_all, yield_meta, yield_all